1999 Indianapolis Colts season: Week 16 at Browns

 The Colts' first trip to Cleveland since a 23–17 loss in 1988 turned into a hard-fought affair.
 The Colts trailed 14–7 in the second quarter, then trailed 28–19 at the end of the third quarter, but clawed to a 28–26 score in the fourth off an Edgerrin James rushing touchdown, then rallied for the win on a 21-yard Vanderjagt field goal with four seconds left.
 It was Indy's 13th win of the season, the first 13-win season for the Colts since the ill-fated 1968 Baltimore Colts went 13–1 before facing Joe Namath (ironically following a Colts playoff win over the Browns), and locked up a playoff bye for Indianapolis.

 Postseason

 The Colts earned the No. 2 seed for the playoffs and received a bye for the Wild-Card round of the playoffs.
 They played host to the Tennessee Titans in the Divisional round.
-This was the first ever NFL playoff game played in Indianapolis.
-The game was close throughout until Titans running back Eddie George ran for 68-yard touchdown in the 3rd quarter.
+This was the first-ever NFL playoff game played in Indianapolis, and the franchise's first home playoff game since 1977, when it was still in Baltimore.

+The game was close throughout until Titans running back Eddie George ran for a 68-yard touchdown in the 3rd quarter.
 George rushed for a team playoff-record 162 yards to help lead the Titans to victory.